 We also think dashboards are a little overrated.

 Although they give you a snapshot of important metrics, and they look good, dashboards aren’t great at providing the details or context that effective data-driven decision making requires.

-This is why spreadsheets have been such a staple for our team, helping us to collaborate more efficiently with our startup partners, track budgets and core metrics, see our growth more clearly, organize our experiments, and get more work done.
+This is why spreadsheets have been such a staple for our growth marketing agency, helping us to collaborate more efficiently with our startup partners, track budgets and core metrics, see our growth more clearly, organize our experiments, and get more work done.

 That being said, building the right spreadsheets that are actually helpful and relevant to your startup can be time-consuming.
 We’d love to help.